Leody Taveras Preview, Player Props: Rangers vs. Mariners

 Leody Taveras At The Plate

-- He has homered in 9.3% of his games this season, and 2.6% of his trips to the plate.
+- He has homered in 9.2% of his games this season, and 2.6% of his plate appearances.

-- Taveras has had at least one RBI in 30.7% of his games this year (43 of 140), with more than one RBI 15 times (10.7%).
-He has also been responsible for three or more of his team's runs in seven contests.

-- He has scored in 52 of 140 games this season, and more than once 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.